TheFabi8A/octo-stylist/README.md

 Your users should be able to:

-- [x] Search for GitHub users by their username.
+- Search for GitHub users by their username. ✅
-- [x] See relevant user information based on their search.
+- See relevant user information based on their search. ✅
-- [x] Switch between light and dark themes.
+- Switch between light and dark themes. ✅
-- [x] View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size. ✅
-- [x] See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the page ✅
-- [x] **Bonus**: Have the correct color scheme chosen for them based on their computer preferences.
+- **Bonus**: Have the correct color scheme chosen for them based on their computer preferences. ✅

 ### Links